Post Summary: The Best Day Trips From Portland, Oregon

 Astoria is a town in the most northwest corner of Oregon, sitting at the mouth of the Columbia River.
 Astoria holds a wonderful combination of eclectic antique stores, delicious eateries & cafes, and lots of opportunities to get outside.
 Some local hikes include the trail to Cathedral Tree, and a lookout view to the Astoria Column.

 Fishing is one of the main attractions for day trips from Portland out on the water.
 Salmon is a popular fish to catch here, and Buoy 10 fishery is the most popular place to catch them.
-If fishing isn’t your thing but EATING fish is, go ahead and try Buoy Beer Company, Hanthorn Crab Company, or Northwest Wild Products for some of the freshest seafood in Oregon.
+If fishing isn’t your thing but EATING fish is, go ahead and try Buoy Beer Company or Hanthorn Crab Company for some of the freshest seafood in Oregon.

 Read More: The Perfect Oregon Coast Road Trip Itinerary